-Basically, the DASH diet encourages patients to reduce sodium intakes and to consume foods rich in nutrients that assist to lower blood pressure.
+Basically, the DASH diet encourages patients to reduce sodium intakes.
+To consume foods rich in nutrients that assist to lower blood pressure.
 Foods rich in potassium, calcium and magnesium are, excellent in fighting high blood pressure levels.
-Therefore, by following DASH diet, individuals are able to reduce their blood pressure by a few notches in just over a couple of weeks.
-Eventually, the blood pressure could drop by 8-14 points, which is amazing as it can make a considerable difference in anyone’s health complications.
+Therefore, by following DASH diet, individuals are able to reduce their blood pressure.
+A few notches down in just over a couple of weeks.
+Eventually, the blood pressure could drop by 8-14 points.
+Which is amazing as it can make a considerable difference in anyone’s health complications.

-Even though the early DASH diet plan was developed to reduce blood pressure, several studies over the years have shown that the DASH diet can, in fact, reduce the risk of developing many other diseases like cancer, stroke, heart complications, diabetes, etc. Losing weight been proven to be a good way and can help you become healthy.
+The DASH diet action plan and how to control blood pressure can most certainly help.
+Even though the early DASH diet plan was developed to reduce blood pressure, several studies over the years have shown that the DASH diet can reduce risk.
+In fact, reduce the risk of developing many other diseases like cancer, stroke, heart complications, diabetes, etc. Losing weight been proven to be a good way and can help you become healthy.

 Fortunately, favourable results were obtained when ‘empty’ carbohydrates

-However, the original DASH diet plan was not designed for weight loss since it includes some starchy foods, which have a negative impact on weight loss.
-However, it is important to note that as weight loss became increasingly important to many people, especially to those suffering from high blood pressure; it led to the revision of the DASH diet.
-Fortunately, favourable results were obtained when ‘empty’ carbohydrates, which were previously included in the diet, were omitted and a balance of protein and healthy fats added to help attain a sustainable weight loss.
+However, the original DASH diet plan was not designed for weight loss since it includes some starchy foods.
+These starchy foods which have a negative impact on weight loss.
+However, it is important to note that as weight loss became increasingly important to many people.
+Especially to those suffering from high blood pressure.
+It led to the revision of the DASH diet.
+Fortunately, favourable results were obtained when ‘empty’ carbohydrates.
+Which were previously included in the diet, were omitted and a balance of protein and healthy fats added to help attain a sustainable weight loss.